Beef Wellington

 - Gently flatten the excess pastry from each end with your hands then trim most of it off, leaving a few centimetres.
 Tuck the pastry underneath the wellington then place it seam side down, on a lined baking tray.
 Brush the wellington all over with a light layer of egg wash.

-Now you don’t have to finish your wellington with a pastry lattice but it sure looks good & isn’t as difficult to do as it seems.
 The key here is to use well chilled pastry & a lattice roller.
-Make sure to double check that the roller cut through the pastry properly before placing on the wellington.
+Make sure to double check that the roller cut through the pastry properly before placing on top of the wellington.
 If you haven’t got a lattice roller, I would recommend lightly scoring the top of the wellington with the back of a knife instead.

 - Roll 300 grams of pastry out into a 5mm thick rectangle.
 This should be slightly longer than your wellington & roughly 15 cm wide.
 Chill this in the fridge whilst you roll the filling in pastry.